 Pretty dang terrible, but I feel like in the so bad it’s good way.

 Can I use [drawing/piece of writing/thing you made] for [a logo/a zine/anything]?

-Not without my permission!
+Not without my permission.
 And unless there’s a really good reason (like, say, charity), not without paying me.
 Mama’s got gerbils to feed and tuition bills to pay.
-But you can hire me, and we can discuss rates.
-I’ll end up making you something that’ll be EVEN BETTER, I promise.
+If you are interested in hiring me, shoot me an email.
+We can discuss rates depending on what exactly you’re hiring me for.